niliokur/niliokur_analysis/PM Analysis/PM Analysis README.md

 # PM Analysis Report README

 ## Overview
-The **PM Analysis Report** provides an insightful look into the current availability of Project Managers (PMs) and juxtaposes it against the requirements of ongoing projects.
-By systematically noting PM employment start and end dates, the report offers a clear picture of the current PM availability.
-Furthermore, it estimates PM requirements by evaluating forecasted PM hours against standard working hours.
+The **PM Analysis Report** assesses the available Project Managers (PMs) against current project needs.
+It uses PM start/end dates to determine availability and compares forecasted PM hours to standard hours for requirements.

 ## Objectives
-1. Ascertain the current number of available PMs.
+1. Count current available PMs.
-2. Estimate the PMs needed for ongoing projects.
+2. Estimate PMs needed for projects.
-3. Highlight any disparities between the available and needed PMs, facilitating effective resource management.
+3. Identify gaps between available and required PMs.

-## Key Metrics & Visuals
+## Metrics & Visuals
-- **Employment Start and End Dates**: Graphics that elucidate PM tenure and availability.
+- **Start and End Dates**: Charts show PM availability.
-- **Forecasted PM Hours**: Visual depictions that aggregate anticipated PM working hours for projects.
+- **Forecasted PM Hours**: Graphs of expected PM work hours.
-- **Standard Hours**: Reference hours that a PM is expected to work, which assist in forming projections.
+- **Standard Hours**: Typical PM work hours used for projections.
-- **Needed PMs**: This metric, determined by the proportion of forecasted to standard PM hours, along with its associated visuals, conveys the anticipated PM requirements.
+- **Needed PMs**: Calculated from forecasted and standard hours.

-## Insights & Interpretation
+## Insights
-The report serves as a guiding light for stakeholders, indicating the sufficiency of PMs for ongoing tasks.
-Any deviations brought to light might necessitate subtle shifts in project timelines, task reallocations, or reconsiderations in hiring.
+The report shows whether we have enough PMs for current tasks.
+Differences might mean adjusting project dates, reallocating tasks, or hiring.

-## Usage & Importance
+## Usage
-This report is invaluable for both HR and Project Management teams, acting as a safeguard against unforeseen project hold-ups owing to PM scarcities.
-Periodic reviews can circumvent looming resource shortages, ensuring the uninterrupted flow of projects.
+Essential for HR and Project Management, this report helps avoid project delays from PM shortages.
+Checking it regularly ensures smooth project flow.

 ## Recommendations
-It's prudent to consult this report regularly, notably at the commencement of projects.
-Such foresight ensures that resources are aptly matched with project needs, sidestepping any unforeseen challenges.
+Review this report often, especially when starting projects, to ensure we have the PM resources we need.